← Back to blog

 Can I eat cured meats like salami during pregnancy?

-Cured meats like salami, pepperoni, and prosciutto carry the same Listeria risk as other deli meats.
-The curing process does not eliminate Listeria.
-If you want to enjoy salami during pregnancy, heat it until steaming hot first.
-Adding pepperoni to a hot pizza that has been baked at high temperatures, for example, is generally considered safe.
+Not cold.
+Salami, pepperoni, and prosciutto carry the same Listeria risk as other deli meats — curing does not eliminate the bacteria.
+Heat them until steaming first.
+Pepperoni baked onto a pizza at oven temperatures, for example, is safe.

 Is it safe to eat deli meat from a sealed package?